VictorBalbo/FoodFacilities/README.md

 The API swagger will automatically open on your default browser.

 ## What this API do
 This API fetches data about [Mobile Food Facilities in San Francisco](https://datasf.org) and perform custom filters to it.
+The data is fetched on the first request and stored in a memory cache for 05 minutes.

 The Endpoints present in this API are documented through `Swagger`.
-The API uses `HTTP` protocol for communication and the responses are formatted in `JSON`.

 # Architectural Decisions
 ## Entity Framework
 As this API consumes the data from an external source, it is susceptible to external errors from its providers.
-Because of this is always a good idea to have a copy or a cache of the data.
+Because of this, it is always a good idea to have a copy or a cache of the data.
 With that in mind, I used the [Entity Framework](https://learn.microsoft.com/pt-br/ef/) to cache the data in a memory storage.
 Although there are other simpler cache mechanism, the idea of using Entity Framework is that the storage could be quickly be moved to a real database if the data doesn't change very often.
 Entity Framework is reliable enough to be used in any project, as it maintained by Microsoft and a huge community.